MattSturgeon/nix-config/README.md

 Run `nixos-rebuild --flake .#matts-laptop` to install the system configuration.

-Run `home-manager --flake .#matt@matts-laptop` to install the user configuration.
+Run `home-manager --flake .#matt` to install the user configuration.

 ## Updating